 Although not relevant to this case, upon the Successor Personal Representative's belief, the notary lost her notary license, was arrested and was placed on probation.

+You did withdraw already the form with Christine yates retracted it.
 There is no reason for Eliot’s waiver to be withdrawn as it is not legally docketed in the Court as it was rejected and no new one was ever signed by Eliot that has been posited with the Court, as the fraudulent and forged one was rejected as well.
 As for Eliot signing the document “knowingly, intelligently and voluntarily” this is untrue, as Eliot signed the document without informed consent, unknowingly, unintelligently and not voluntarily but rather with a gun to his head to sign or have the gun to his father’s head cause him a heart attack.

 That TED states,